-Included in service agreements above are amounts which are paid or are payable to, a company of which Mr Fern is a director.
+- 1) Included in service agreements above are amounts which are paid or are payable to, a company of which Mr Fern is a director.
 During the year, a company of which Mr Fern is a director provided management services to the Company and its controlled entities.
-The dealings were in the ordinary course of business and on normal terms and conditions.

-Mr Fern did not receive a fee for his services as Executive Chairman of Petsec Energy Ltd during the year (2021: US\$172,270).

-During the year, Mr Gahdmar's employment was transferred from Petsec Energy Ltd to a company of which Mr Fern is a director, effective 4 March 2022.
+The dealings were in the ordinary course of business and on normal terms and conditions. - Mr Fern did not receive a fee for his services as Executive Chairman of Petsec Energy Ltd during the year (2022: nil). - 2) Mr Gahdmar's employment was transferred from Petsec Energy Ltd to a company of which Mr Fern is a director, effective 4 March 2022.
 Mr Gahdmar continues in his role of Chief Financial Officer and Company Secretary of Petsec Energy Ltd.

-Included in service agreements above is an amount of US\$75,087 (2021: nil) which was paid or is payable to, a company of which Mr Fern is a director and through which Mr Gahdmar provided services.

-- 3) Salary and fees for certain specified executives includes the movement during the reporting period of accruals for annual leave and long service leave. - 4) Short-term incentive/retention cash bonuses represent discretionary bonus amounts granted based on a number of factors including personal performance, the achievement of strategic objectives, retention, and motivation of employees. - 5) Other benefits represent amounts paid on behalf of key management personnel in respect of insurance, car parking, fringe benefits. - 6) The fair value of options and shares is calculated at the date of the grant using the Black-Scholes model and allocated to each reporting period over the period from grant date to vesting date.
+Included in service agreements above is an amount of US\$88,352 (2022: US\$75,087) which was paid or is payable to, a company of which Mr Fern is a director and through which Mr Gahdmar provided services. - 3) Salary and fees for certain specified executives includes the movement during the reporting period of accruals for annual leave and long service leave. - 4) Short-term incentive/retention cash bonuses represent discretionary bonus amounts granted based on several factors including personal performance, the achievement of strategic objectives, retention, and motivation of employees. - 5) Other benefits represent amounts paid on behalf of key management personnel in respect of insurance, car parking, fringe benefits. - 6) The fair value of options and shares is calculated at the date of the grant using the Black-Scholes model and allocated to each reporting period over the period from grant date to vesting date.

-No termination payments were paid to key management personnel during the year (2021: nil).
+No termination payments were paid to key management personnel during the year (2022: nil).